 3. Record retention

-Lastly, there must be a record kept of all electronically signed documents that can be securely accessed by all signing parties.
+Lastly, there must be a record kept of all electronically signed documents that all signing parties can securely access.
 Anvil Etch automatically sends copies of signed documents to all parties involved and stores a record in our secure database.

-What types of documents can be signed electronically?
+What types of documents are eligible for e-signature?

 As long as e-signatures meet the criteria above, they can be used for most agreements and transactions including: